SandeepDalalCSE/Ionic-Angular-01-Basic-Recipe-Project/README.md

 We will be describing how a single recipe should look like in `recipe.model.ts` file.

-## Rendering recipes on index.html file
+## Rendering recipes on `index.html` file

 | No. | Steps |
 |----|----|
 | 1 | Declaring a 'recipes' array of type `Recipe` from `recipe.model.ts` and also assigning values to `recipes` array according to model key-value pairs `recipes.page.ts` .|
 | 2 | Rendering recipes on index.html file using `*ngFor` Directive. |

+## Generating `recipe-detail` page in `recipes` folder

+Execute this command `ionic generate page recipes/recipe-detail`.
+In this, we will be displaying a single recipe detail.